Visnalize/brick-1100-apps/README.md

 ## How to build your own app

+> For more detailed, step-by-step instructions, refer to [this guide](https://visnalize.com/brick1100/builders/building-app).

 1. Fork this repo.
 2. Clone your forked repo to your local machine.
 3. Create a new folder and name it as your app's name.